Nurlan Nogaev: Early life and education

 Born in the city of Oktyabrsk (present day Kandyagash), Nogaev attended the Gubkin Russian State University of Oil and Gas in Moscow where he earned specialty in mining engineering.
 In 1999, Nogaev majored in the Kazakh State Academy of Management in economics.

-He currently holds master's in Business Administration from the Moscow State Institute of International Relations.
+He currently holds a Master's degree in Business Administration from the Moscow State Institute of International Relations.

 Early career

 Nogaev began his career as an electrician at the Kandagach Station in his hometown.
 From 1993, he worked as senior expert on petroleum products, head of department, general director of Gili-Pasker LLP in Moscow.
 In 1995, he became deputy general of the small enterprise Otrar Ltd in Almaty and from 1996, was marketing engineer, head of marketing, sales of Oil and Petroleum Products Department, General Director of Kazakhturkmunai LLP.

 In February 2006, he was appointed as an executive director of KazMunayGas and from August of that year, was the director of the Oil Industry Department of the Ministry of Energy and Mineral Resources.